 - be at least 18 years of age

-- be able to meet minimum deposit requirements (the First Home Owner Grant scheme may assist)
+- be able to contribute the relevant deposit/equity (First Home Owner Grant Scheme may assist)

 - have the capacity to meet housing loan repayments